-I’ve recently read people and listen to people who insist that an attack led by an individual known as Gog will occur before the start or at the start of the seventieth week of Daniel (the seven year period that many people commonly refer to as the “tribulation”).
-I’ve encounter this teaching so often recently that I think it would be a good idea to write an article addressing this teaching.
-Therefore, the purpose of this article is to provide my thoughts on the teaching that an invasion led by Gog will occur before the start or at the start of the seventieth week of Daniel.
+Many Bible prophecy commentators insist that an attack on Israel led by Gog of Magog will transpire before the start or at the start of the seventieth week of Daniel (the seven year period that many people commonly refer to as the “tribulation”).
+This teaching is very prevalent, but is it correct?
+In this article, I critique the teaching that an invasion led by Gog will occur before the start or at the start of the seventieth week of Daniel.

 Ezekiel 38 contains the first direct reference to Gog from the land of Magog.
 Ezekiel 38:1-7 mentions several nations that will join Gog in an invasion of the land of Israel and the mountains of Israel:

-The modern day locations of these nations is not a focus of this article nor is the identity of Gog, so I will refrain from mentioning who I think Gog represents and refrain from mentioning who I think will be involved with invasion of Gog.
+The modern day locations of these nations is not a focus of this article nor is the identity of Gog, so I will refrain from mentioning who I believe Gog represents and refrain from mentioning who I believe will join Gog’s invasion.

 Ezekiel 38:8-18 describe the inhabitants of the land of Israel and the mountains of Israel experiencing great peace and prosperity at the time when Gog invades.